Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 3. **Release Gate:**
     - Initial releases (go live) for applications with *risk class >= [HIGH]*, MUST pass a security sign-off by the *IT security function* before they are allowed to deployed in the production environment.
-    - Subsequent releases SHOULD be automatically tested against a security policy before deployment in prod environment to prevent deployment of artifacts with severe security violations.
+    - All releases SHOULD be automatically tested against a security policy before deployment in prod environment to prevent deployment of artifacts with severe security violations.
     - Security findings MUST be mitigated or managed before a new application release is allowed to be deployed in a prod or pre-prod:
         - For  *risk class >= [HIGH]*, findings with *criticality >= [MEDIUM]* (or CVSS[^2] v3 Score >= 5.0)
         - For  *risk class < [HIGH]*, findings with a *criticality >= [HIGH]* (or CVSS[^2] v3 Score >= 7.0)